Racial Addiction

 Implications

-While racial disharmony is really fueled by economics and addiction, we must highlight that the implications are already what is happening in our modern world.
-Where the past meets the present, the future is being made with the decisions of today.
-This means that the reader already knows what they are and why; and if healing and recovery work was applied in the moral and professional domains, then we would see and know the outcome of recovery happening all around us.
-Is that what the readers see?
+While racial disharmony is fueled by economics and addiction, we must highlight that its consequences are already unfolding in our modern world.
+Where the past meets the present, the future is shaped by the decisions of today.
+This means that the reader already knows who they are and why.
+If healing and recovery work were applied in both moral and professional domains, we would see and know the outcomes of recovery reflected all around us.
+Is that what the reader sees?

 Future Directions